-Limited progress can be reported in the area of nature protection.
-Three nature parks, one national park, and twenty-four wildlife rehabilitation areas have been designated as protected areas under national legislation.
-However, the level of legal harmonisation and implementation has remained very low.
+Limited progress can be reported in the area of nature protection, the level of legal harmonisation and implementation has remained very low.
 The continuing rapid loss of habitats is a cause of concern.
 A framework law on nature protection and implementing legislation on birds and habitats has not been adopted.

 Considerable progress can be reported in the area of administrative capacity.
 Following the amendment of the Environmental Law, a substantial number of experts were recruited and trained by the Ministry of Environment and Forestry (MoEF).
-An environmental fund was established under the MoEF to support environmental projects.
+An environmental fund was established under the MoEF, to support environmental projects.
 A project prioritisation methodology has been introduced.
 There was no progress, however, on the establishment of a national environmental agency.